ibm-cloud-docs/EventStreams/messagehub108.md

 ## How do I handle disaster recovery?
 {: #disaster_recovery }

-Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between a {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
+Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
 However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.

 The user is also responsible for the backup of message payload data.
 Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a region-wide failure.